 2013 Pagani Zonda Revolucion

-This track car garnered attention when it dropped a few years back.
+This track car garnered attention when it dropped a decade ago.

 “It was the swan song to the already-outrageous Zonda,” said Shibarshin.
 “Weighing just under 2,400 pounds, this track monster produces 800 horsepower.”

 In 2013, Digital Trends reported that Pagani planned to build only five of these cars.
-The Pagani website currently lists the Zonda Revolucion at 2.2 million euros, which translates to about $2.6 million.
+That same year, Edmunds reported that it had a sale price of $2.8 million.

 1951 Pegaso Z-102

 Back in 1951, the Pegaso was the fastest production car in the world, with a top speed of 120 miles per hour, reported Sports Car Digest in 2009.